lsst-sitcom/sitcomtn-037/index.rst

 The Catcher is a name that has been assigned to the group of required functionalities and is not necessarily the suggested name for the required tool.
 An example of a functionality requiring the use of the Catcher would be if excessive jitter is seen in the telescope encoders that are indicative of an external driving force (e.g. vibration) during a slew.
 If one was only interested in image quality, then this analysis could be calculated when an image is taken via the Rapid Analysis framework.
-There are many effects need to be acted on that are independent images, and therefore utilize the Catcher.
+However, there are many effects need to be acted on that are independent images, and therefore utilize the Catcher.
-Lastely, it should be noted that the Catcher is not required to act on results generated by Rapid Analysis, as this would be accomplished using the `analysis_tools` package.
+Lastly, it should be noted that the Catcher is not required to act on results generated by Rapid Analysis, as this would be accomplished using the `analysis_tools` package.

 As part of the FAFF2 effort, other architectures besides a CSC have been explored, specifically using Flux scripts and the InfluxDB architecture, which is designed to do perform analogous use-cases.
 The Catcher high-level design work is being documented in `a technote <tstn-034.lsst.io>`_.
 The addition of new tools is not being taken lightly, but was originally thought to ease the net complexity of development, usage and maintenance.
 At this time, it appears that the fundamental issue with these tools is getting reporting from those analysis back into the control system architecture.
 An example of such an interaction is the requirement of being able to report issues to observers via LOVE.
-For this reason, it is currently envisioned that the Catcher will have to utilize the CSC architecture, but this is still being explored.
+For this reason, it is currently envisioned that the Catcher will have to utilize the CSC architecture and perform data reduction with DM tools using the OCPS, but this is still being explored.

 While the design requirements for the Catcher are based upon the numerous FAFF use-cases, the initial design prototype is based upon the execution of two representative scenarios that broadly summarize the main functionalities.
 The fundamental difference between the use-cases is the involvement of on-the-fly image processing and interaction with the OCPS.